ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderingforclustersoutside.md

 2. On the **VMware vSphere on IBM Cloud** page, click **Create**.
    Ensure that you are on the **Create New** tab and that **New cluster** is displayed in the **Cluster Configurations** list.
 3. Create a cluster with the same settings as the existing cluster that is created outside of the {{site.data.keyword.vmwaresolutions_short}} console.
 For more information, see [Ordering new vSphere clusters](vs_orderinginstances.html).
-   **Note:** For network interface, to scale a cluster that is created outside of the {{site.data.keyword.vmwaresolutions_short}} console, you must select the existing VLANs for the cluster.
+   For network interface, to scale a cluster that is created outside of the {{site.data.keyword.vmwaresolutions_short}} console, you must select the existing VLANs for the cluster.
+   {:note}
 4. In the **Order Summary** pane, verify the cluster configuration, and then click **Save Configuration**.
 5. On the **Getting Started** page, click the **VMware vSphere on IBM Cloud** card.
 6. On the **VMware vSphere on IBM Cloud** page, click **Create**.